samuaaltonen/ft_printf/README.md

 Color can be reset with ```reset``` or ```eoc```.

 ## Full IEEE 754 floating point support
 Can represent any IEEE 754 floating point numbers (single to extended) with full accuracy at any given precision.
-This is achieved by converting exponential form of floats to division by 2-integers with own big integer libary.
+This is achieved by converting exponential form of floats to division of 2-integers with own big integer libary.
 Example (single precision float 1.75f to division of 2 big integers):